Camel Safari in the Thar Desert

 Riding a camel is not like riding a horse.
 Camels move like undulant, double pogo sticks.
 Posting does not ease the slap of thigh against saddle–lightly padded wood, in this case–and sitting low does not help in a trot.
 I reconciled myself to the bruising study.

-Many of these latter became sati by throwing themselves (or being thrown) onto the funeral pyre when their lover or husband died.
+Many of these later became sati by throwing themselves (or being thrown) onto the funeral pyre when their lover or husband died.
 A practice still common in Rajasthan, though it is officially banned.

 We saw more chataris and oases along the route to Ram Kunda, a remote Hindu temple where Mahmud unpacked a delicious picnic lunch.
 I sat on a soft mat to eat, shaded like the Buddha under the tangled shag of a Bodhi tree, and the serenity almost swept me into a nap.
 Even my camel looked peaceful and I dared to stroke its neck.
 It tried to bite me then belched up something foul.